Bearer/bearer/docs/guides/bearer-cloud.md

 ## Make the most of Bearer CLI

 Looking for more ways to make the most of Bearer CLI?
 Browse the guides to learn how to [Configure a scan](/guides/configure-scan/), [create a custom rule](/guides/custom-rule), or [run a privacy report](/guides/privacy/).

+## Need help?

+Get in touch with our team directly on [Discord](https://discord.com/invite/eaHZBJUXRF) or [book a demo](https://www.bearer.com/demo) with one of our engineer.